What is Radon?

 home you are considering.
 We avoid any conflicts of interest, providing our client satisfaction and

 Today's homes are complex.
 Mechanical, structural and electrical components of any house are elaborate.
 Indy Home Inspectors have the knowledge and experience to serve your needs.

 We adhere to the Standard of Practice of the American Society of Home Inspectors.
 Indy Inspection Service does not perform or bid on any repairs to the properties inspected, since it is a conflict of interest and goes against our code of ethics.

-So you can see there is no one as well qualified as Rich Able is to provide you with a comprehensive home inspection that will inform you and most importantly, give you peace of mind.
+So you can see there is no one as well qualified as Rich Thacker is to provide you with a comprehensive home inspection that will inform you and most importantly, give you peace of mind.